yatharth-vataliya/ExpenseTracker/README.md

 > ### Above install script is only for (Debian/Ubuntu) if you are on Windows or Mac then you can use [herd](https://herd.laravel.com) which is Laravel first Party UI Software that manages all the stuff like PHP and it's versions, DB, NodeJs, and many more.

-- After downloading all required tools you can just clone this repo using below mentioned command
+- After downloading all required tools you can just clone this repo using below mentioned command.

 ```bash
 git clone https://github.com/yatharth-vataliya/ExpenseTracker.git
 ```

+- Now go into the repository directory.
 - Then rename .env.example file to .env

 ```bash